 SAD is NOT your fault.
 You aren’t weak because you might be suffering.
 It is happening because of forces outside of yourself.

-The symptoms of SAD are very similar to that of depression.
+The symptoms of seasonal affective disorder are very similar to that of depression.
 They include:

 - Feeling sad more often then not